 - Trouble concentrating, making decisions, or remembering things

-- Thoughts of suicide or death (or suicide attempts)
+- Thoughts of suicide or death or attempting suicide

 - Low energy, as if everything is “slowed down,” or fatigue

-- Low or loss of appetite and/or weight loss
+- Low or loss of appetite or weight loss

 - Insomnia or sleeping too much